 No current ID, or you’ve not yet updated your address?
 No problem!
 We can issue you a library card or renew your regular card as an E-Card temporarily until you bring in your ID.
 Your E-Card gives you access to library computers and all of our electronic resources available anywhere any time, including downloadable books and audiobooks.
 The only thing you cannot do with an E-Card is check out materials.
 When you have a valid ID, just return to the Checkout Desk and we can convert your E-Card to a full service library card.

 Your library card is for your use only.
 It is nontransferable.
 You are responsible for all materials borrowed on your card.

 No one is permitted to use or receive information about another person’s library card without written consent from the cardholder.
 We have a process for giving this written consent and recommend it especially for parents overseeing their children’s cards.
 Ask at the checkout desk for assistance with Consent Forms.

 Most materials (books, CDs) may be borrowed for three weeks.
 DVDs may be borrowed for seven days.
 At checkout you will receive a receipt listing your due dates.
 You can sign up to receive e-mail and/or text checkout receipts, reminders of upcoming due dates, and overdue notices.

-DVDs and items on hold may not be renewed.
+Fiction DVDs and items on hold may not be renewed.
 Nonfiction DVDs may be renewed for one additional week.
 All other items may be renewed for an additional three weeks.
 Renewals may be done in person or online at the My Account section of the catalog.